Margaret Cleaves: Physician

-Shortly after graduating, Cleaves was appointed second assistant physician in the State Hospital for the Insane, Mount Pleasant, Iowa.
+Shortly after graduating, Cleaves was appointed second assistant physician in the State Hospital for the Insane in Mount Pleasant, Iowa.
 There, she was a veritable pioneer, for up to that time, only one other woman in the world had occupied the position of physician in a public insane asylum.
 She remained in the asylum for three years and then resigned her position to commence private practice in Davenport, She was subsequently appointed one of the trustees of the asylum.

 While practicing medicine in Davenport, she became a member of the Scott County Medical Society, being the second woman to gain admission to that body.

 For several years, she was the secretary of the society.
 She also joined the State Medical Society, where she was again the second woman to gain admission.
 She was the first woman to become a member of the Iowa and Illinois Central District Medical Association.
 During her residence in Davenport she was an active member of the Davenport Academy of Sciences.

 In 1879, the board of trustees of the State Asylum for the Insane chose her their delegate to the National Conference of Charities, which that year met in Chicago, Illinois.
 In that conference, she read a paper on "The Medical and Moral Care of Female Patients in Hospitals for the Insane."
 It attracted widespread attention, and was printed in a volume, Lunacy in Many Lands, which was published by the Government of New South Wales.
 In June 1880, she was appointed by the Governor of Iowa a Slate delegate to the National Conference of Charities in Cleveland, Ohio, and thus the distinction was conferred upon her of being the first female delegate from Iowa to that body.
 She reported for the State to the conference, and her report was subsequently incorporated in the Governor's annual message.
 That same year she was appointed physician-in-chief in the Female Department of the Pennsylvania State Lunatic Hospital in Harrisburg.
-After three years of hard work, rendered all the more arduous by her conscientious devotion to the minutest details of her duties, Cleaves was compelled by failing health to resign her position.
+After three years, Cleaves resigned due to failing health.